roderickjackson-bradley/socket_io_app/work/w01/d1/02-installfest.md

 [Github](https://github.com/) provides a way to host Git repos in the cloud.
 It enables collaboration and is wildly popular.

-You should have already opened a personal Github account, however, you need to have a General Assembly Github Enterprise (GHE) account as well.
+You should have already opened a personal Github account, however, you need to have a General Assembly Github Enterprise account as well.
 You can get one by signing up here:  [https://git.generalassemb.ly/](https://git.generalassemb.ly/)

-Please slack your instructors your GHE username.

 #### Configuring a Global git ignore